 Section 1.
 Selection of delegates

 a.
-The association shall be represented in meetings of the FAIRFAX COUNTYFairfax County Council of Parent-Teacher Associations by the president or alternate, the principal or alternate, and by one (1)one (1) delegate or alternate.
+The association shall be represented in meetings of the Fairfax County Council of Parent-Teacher Associations by the president or alternate, the principal or alternate, and by one (1) delegate(s) or alternate(s).
 All representatives to a council must be members of a local unit.

 b.
-Delegates and alternates shall be appointed in June.appointedJune
+Delegates and alternates shall be appointed in June.

 c.
-Delegates to the FAIRFAX COUNTYFairfax County Council of PTAs shall serve for a term of ONE (1)one (1) year or until the selection of a successor.
+Delegates to the Fairfax County Council of PTAs shall serve for a term of one (1) year or until the selection of a successor.

 Section 2.
-This association shall pay annual dues as prescribed in council bylaws to the FAIRFAX COUNTYFairfax County Council of PTAs.
+This association shall pay annual dues as prescribed in council bylaws to the Fairfax County Council of PTAs.

 Section 3.
 Responsibilities of delegates: